José Canó: Playing career

 Canó played on the Uni-President Lions from 1992 to 1994 and the Wei Chuan Dragons from 1998 to 1999 in Taiwan.

+Coaching career

+On August 10, 2024, Cano was announced as the bullpen coach for the Dominican Republic national baseball team in the 2024 WBSC Premier12.

 Personal life

 His son, Robinson Canó, whom he named after Jackie Robinson, is an MLB second baseman.
 Canó pitched to both his son and to David Ortiz in the 2011 Major League Baseball Home Run Derby, won by his son.
 He also pitched to Los Angeles Dodgers outfielder Yasiel Puig in the 2014 Major League Baseball Home Run Derby.